ktakayama/danger-typos/README.md

 typos.run
 ```

-If you want to specify a custom config file, you can set a config path to the config_path parameter.
+To use a custom config file, set the config_path parameter.

 ```
 typos.run config_path: "_typos.toml"